 Applying from Outside Canada

 Students applying from outside Canada are strongly advised to begin the application process six to eight months prior to the proposed entry point.
-Those applying for admission to the Fall semester should have their application in to Admission Services by February 15, followed by all required documentation, no later than March 1 in order to ensure a timely decision.
-Early admission consideration is possible if applications arrive by January 15 and documents by February 1.
+Those applying for admission to the Fall semester should apply by February 1, and submit all required documentation by March 1 in order to ensure a timely decision.
+Early admission consideration is possible if applications arrive by January 12 and documents by February 1.
 There are three application options:

 - Applicants who wish to apply to more than one university within Ontario or Canadians and Permanent Residents of Canada living outside of Canada should apply via the Ontario Universities' Application Centre, 105 Application Form.
 All documents should be sent directly to Admission Services.